ztp-at/RKSV/README.md

 The `setLastTurnoverCounter` command sets the last known turnover counter for the nth cash register to the given value.

+The `setChainNextTo` command sets chaining value the next receipt must chain to.
+This is useful if only part of the DEP is available.

 The `toggleNeedRestoreReceipt` command toggles the value indicating whether the next receipt for the nth cash register must be a signed null receipt.